 What is the Sustainable Growth Rate?

-The sustainable growth ratio works under the following assumptions –
+The SGR works under the following assumptions –

-- The organisation in question maintains a single dividend ratio throughout.
+- The organization in question maintains a single dividend ratio throughout.

 - It has a fixed capital structure.